Let’s Talk About the Novel Coronavirus

 What Are the Main Symptoms of the Coronavirus?

 The World Health Organization (WHO) defines a suspected case of COVID-19 as a person who meets both clinical (which is fever AND cough; or any three or more of these symptoms: fever, cough, general weakness/fatigue, headache, myalgia, sore throat, coryza, dyspnoea, anorexia/nausea/vomiting, diarrhea, altered mental status) and epidemiological criteria (meaning you’re in an area with high transmission of the disease, or you work in any healthcare setting).
-According to the Centers for Disease Control and Prevention (CDC), these symptoms are often mild and begin gradually, and first appearing two to 14 days after exposure to the virus.
+According to the Centers for Disease Control and Prevention (CDC), symptoms are often mild and begin gradually, and first appear two to 14 days after exposure to the virus.
 However, as you’ll see from the percentages below, not everyone who has COVID-19 experiences those symptoms, or even any of the symptoms.

 Here’s the thing to understand about COVID-19: The severity and duration, or whether you get any specific symptom at all, is based on how your immune system handles the disease.
 It’s why it’s so difficult for doctors to give specifics about how long chills will last or how bad a cough might be.
 Maddeningly, the coronavirus likes to get personal.